What does unique operator identifier mean?

 View official source

 This term matters when teams need to connect product, facility, or passport data to a specific regulated actor without ambiguity.
-It is particularly useful in interoperable systems involving many external participants.
+It is particularly useful in interoperable systems involving many external participants and responsibilities.

 Minespider commentary